john-itcsolutions/cheirrs/README.md

      (cohabiting with smart-web).
 It appears to relate to configuration/provision of a jwt token at authentication in both cases.

-     The installation of IOTA client proceeds as follows:
+     The installation of IOTA client proceeds as follows (repeat for both Host - ie Edge - and worker-2):

 `mkdir iota && cd iota`